Back

 There are a lot of tips on how to write an effective scenario, but they all come down to the following main guidelines:

 • Identifying target audience and purpose.
 There’s nothing worse than the lack of focus on the audience.
 Think of your readers when writing scenario-based documentation.
 The audience analysis will allow you to ‘target’ your users – adopt their language, elucidate their daily routines, and delve into the work-related scenarios they routinely encounter.
 Your readers will undoubtedly value this approach.
+Inclusion, diversity, and equity should be considered to ensure accessibility for all types of users.

 • Setting clear objectives for scenarios.
 Always try to formulate your goals.
 If you are writing a series of scenario-based stories or blogs concerning the features of your product, the goal will be to teach the readers use these features.
 So, avoid introducing excessive distracting information and maintain a concise focus.

 • Defining the desired emotional response.
 The best emotional response when explaining concepts (or instructing, as technical documentation is all about teaching after all) emerges when readers perceive that the credit for comprehending the information is theirs, not the author’s.
 Few things elicit greater satisfaction than personal achievement.
 Hence, a skilled instructor demonstrates rather than merely tells.
+Encouraging engagement through interactive elements can contribute to a rise in user retention and learning excellence.

 The list of the guidelines above is far from being complete.
 More recommendations can be added.
 However, the four above can serve as milestones in your writing endeavors.